Powder Brow: Before And Aftercare, Healing Process And Facts

 48-72 Hours Before Powdering Eyebrows:

 1. Avoid blood thinners for example Ibuprofen, Aspirin, Aleve, NSAIDS, Vitamin E, Fish oil, or Vitamins unless medically necessary 48-72 hours before.
-Must get dr. note if on prescribed blood thinners.
+Must get Dr. to note if on prescribed blood thinners.

 24 Hours Before Powder Brows :